vishnu-port-993/data-analytics-portfolio/Bellabeat_case_study/Approach.md

     COUNT(DISTINCT Id) AS unique_users
 FROM heartrate_seconds;
 ```
-4. Sample Output Verification: The following sample output from `heartrate_seconds` shows random records to verify the data import and timeframe filtering.
+4. **Sample Output Verification**: The following sample output from `heartrate_seconds` shows random records to verify the data import and timeframe filtering.
 ```sql
 +------------+---------------------+-------+
 | Id         | Time                | Value |